FISCHER PRIZE RULES & PROCEDURES

 1. REGISTRATION FORM

-Please fill out and submit the FISCHER PRIZE SUBMISSION FORM.
+Please fill out and submit the online FISCHER PRIZE SUBMISSION FORM.
 Be sure to click the Submit button when you are finished.

 2. BIO & PHOTO